 What is Shopify Advanced?

 Shopify Advanced is the most significant upgrade, designed for high-volume merchants that require additional features to manage their online store.
 It includes all of the standard Shopify features as well as more advanced features, such as custom reporting, third-party real-time carrier shipping rates, custom pricing by market and up to 15 staff accounts.
-Giving ecommerce businesses enhanced functionality for expanding their operations and managing their large sale volumes.
+Advanced gives ecommerce businesses enhanced functionality for expanding their operations and managing their large sale volumes.

 Shopify Plus vs Advanced Pricing Plans